LucasStevenson/RandomBot/README.md

 # RandomBot
-one of my first porjects using pretty basic javascript. its a discord bot
+one of my first projects using pretty basic javascript. its a discord bot